anhduckkzz/EduPolicy-Agent/README.md

   Milvus collection uses matching dimensionality.
 - Tavily integration is optional; without a key the tool returns a descriptive message, allowing the agent to avoid failing requests.

-## 📚 Extending the Project

-- Swap Streamlit for OpenWebUI by pointing the UI configuration to the backend and mapping the API contract.
-- Add additional tools (e.g., calendar lookups, policy comparison) by extending `app/agents/tools` and registering them in the controller.
-- Integrate authentication or rate limiting at the FastAPI layer for production.

----

-Crafted with ❤️ to simplify navigation of university academic policies.